28 of the Most Effective Ways to Increase Productivity in a Dental Office

 24. Improve Office Ergonomics

 Office ergonomics refers to the design and arrangement of your dental office to promote efficiency, comfort, and safety for all staff and patients.
 Proper ergonomics can positively impact employee well-being, job satisfaction, and long-term health.
-There are several elements of office ergonomics, but the key elements are lightning and indoor plants.
+There are several elements of office ergonomics, but the key elements are lighting and indoor plants.

 Invest in Effective Lights